XcalableMP/manual/en/overview.rst

    For more detail, please refer:
    Ken Kennedy, Charles Koelbel and Hans Zima: The Rise and Fall of High Performance Fortran: An Historical Object Lesson, Proc.
 3rd ACM SIGPLAN History of Programming Languages Conf.
 (HOPL-III), pp. 7-1-7-22 (2007).

-In such circumstance, to development a new parallel programming model that enables easy parallelization of existing serial programs and design a new language based on it, "the XMP Specification Working Group" was established in 2008.
+In such circumstance, to develop a new parallel programming model that enables easy parallelization of existing serial programs and design a new language based on it, "the XMP Specification Working Group" was established in 2008.